mtanghu/LEAP/README.md

 $$

-Though we may have an a time complexity issue.
-The original Additive Attention mechanism shown in equation (3) takes $O(N)$ time to calculate $\boldsymbol{g}$, so recalculating it for every token $i$ as equation (4) might suggest would yield a $O(N^2)$ time complexity.
+Though we may have a time complexity issue.
+The original Additive Attention mechanism shown in equation (3) takes $O(N)$ time, so recalculating it for every token $i$ as equation (4) might suggest would yield a $O(N^2)$ time complexity.
 Furthermore, because of the nested summation in equation (4) it may seem impossible to reuse previous calculations to get a linear time complexity.
 However, in a style reminiscent of [Transformers are RNNs](https://arxiv.org/pdf/2006.16236.pdf) by Katharpoulos et al. (2020) we can rewrite equation 4 by factoring out the denominator, i.e.

 $$
 \begin{align}